Secrets and Tragedies

 Firstly we need to acknowledge the fact that the Soviets were pioneers when it came to space exploration.

 All these achievements came well before America even attempted space flight.
-This evinces the fact that the Soviets had several laurels well before Americans participation.
-But little did they know they were competing in a game which was yet to be “defined”.
+This evinces the fact that the Soviets had several laurels well before American participation.
+But little did they know they were competing in a game that was yet to be “defined”.

 The Sinister secret…

-The true fact is that John F Kennedy was indirectly responsible to declare the prime objective of the space race.
+The fact is that John F Kennedy was indirectly responsible for declaring the prime objective of the space race.
 His vision was to aim for the lunar surface.
 This goal at that time seemed far more significant than mere orbital flights.
-Furthermore, such a mission was beyond just testing spaceflight capability, it had the enormous potential to foster posterity for future space explorations.
+Furthermore, such a mission was beyond just testing spaceflight capability; it had the enormous potential to foster posterity for future space explorations.

 Hence due to this the most heated mission of the space race commenced in the name of scientific & exploratory reasons beyond political dreams.

 America’s answer to this was the Apollo 11 mission, but the Soviets resorted to working in the dark on a highly classified project called Luna 15 ”.
-The aim of this project was to reach the lunar surface before Apollo 11 and collect rock samples.
+This project aimed to reach the lunar surface before Apollo 11 and collect rock samples.
 But there is always a catch in Soviet strategy.

-All this information was so well concealed that NASA had no idea as to what the Soviets were up to until Apollo 11 was launched.
-But unlike previous attempts, the soviets were blinded by their burning desire to win over the Americans, due to which they committed some fatal errors which eventually resulted in the failure of the mission.
+All this information was so well concealed that NASA had no idea what the Soviets were up to until Apollo 11 was launched.
+But unlike previous attempts, the soviets were blinded by their burning desire to win over the Americans.
+They committed some fatal errors, which eventually resulted in the failure of the mission.

-It all started when the Russian government gave its space agency an unrealistic 18-month time frame to finish the lunar project, they aspired to reach the moon’s surface on the 50th anniversary of the Bolshevik revolution in 1969.
-In order to cater to this interest, the entire project was accelerated.
+It all started when the Russian government gave its space agency an unrealistic 18-month time frame to finish the lunar project; they aspired to reach the moon’s surface on the 50th anniversary of the Bolshevik revolution in 1969.
+To cater to this interest, the entire project was accelerated.

 The final push…

-The final flight of Luna 15 was launched on July 13th 1969 from Baikonur Cosmodrome, this flight was deliberately scheduled 3 days before the launch of Apollo 11.
-The aim was to land the probe on a site called the “sea of crises” which was 540 km northeast to the landing spot of Americans which was called “sea of tranquility”.
+The final flight of Luna 15 was launched on July 13th 1969, from Baikonur Cosmodrome; this flight was deliberately scheduled 3 days before the launch of Apollo 11.
+The aim was to land the probe on a site called the “sea of crises”, which was 540 km northeast to the landing spot of Americans, which was called the “sea of tranquillity”.
 Little were the soviets aware of the fact that these simple names of sites had far deeper implications.

-The spacecraft seemed stable for most of the mission and entered the moon’s orbit well in advance of Apollo 11.
+The spacecraft seemed stable for most of the mission and entered the moon’s orbit well before Apollo 11.
 But that’s when things went horribly wrong & due to technical malfunctions & faulty ground calculations, the space probe was locked in the moon’s orbit & later crash-landed at around 300 miles per hour.
-By this time the Americans succeeded in their mission & also collected lunar soil & rock samples.
+By this time, the Americans succeeded in their mission & also collected lunar soil & rock samples.

-This naturally led to a plethora of confusions and uncertainty during this primal moment.
-On top of this anxiety also kicked in, as deep within NASA knew that the Soviets were powerful contenders and would never lose without a hard fight.
+This naturally led to a plethora of confusion and uncertainty during this primal moment.
+On top of this, anxiety also kicked in, as deep within NASA knew that the Soviets were powerful contenders and would never lose without a hard fight.